 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers, including HUMIRA.
 Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell lymphoma, have been reported in patients treated with TNF blockers, including HUMIRA.
 These cases have had a very aggressive disease course and have been fatal.
 The majority of reported TNF blocker cases have occurred in patients with Crohn’s disease or ulcerative colitis and the majority were in adolescent and young adult males.
 Almost all of these patients had received treatment with azathioprine or 6-mercaptopurine concomitantly with a TNF blocker at or prior to diagnosis.
 It is uncertain whether the occurrence of HSTCL is related to use of a TNF blocker or a TNF blocker in combination with these other immunosuppressants.

 For full Prescribing Information, visit rxabbvie.com/pdf/humira.pdf

-Reference: 1.
+References: 1.
 HUMIRA Injection [package insert].
 North Chicago, IL: AbbVie Inc. 2.
 Data on file, AbbVie Inc. ZS Associates Analysis of OPUS Health Claims Data (July 2018).